 Herniated Disc

-A herniated disc is an injury to one of the spinal discs that separates vertebrae.
+A herniated disc is an injury to one of the spinal discs that separate vertebrae.
 Each spinal disc is made up of a tough outer shell that encases a gel-like center.
-A sudden fall can lead to a tear of the outer layer that results in the inner disc material to protrude.
+A sudden fall can lead to a tear of the outer layer that results in the inner disc material protruding.
 When this happens, nearby nerves can become aggravated, leading to sharp pain, tingling, and numbness that may extend into the arms or legs.

 Compression Fracture